Globals

 -

-for each row.
-If you pass in a 1D array of primitives, internally it will be mapped to a table i.e.[1, 2, 3] -> [[1], [2], [3]]
+table:Arrayof Arrays with the arguments that are passed into thefnfor each row.
+If you pass in a 1D array of primitives, internally it will be mapped to a table i.e.[1, 2, 3] -> [[1], [2], [3]]. -

-the title of the test suite.- Generate unique test titles by positionally injecting parameters with
+name:Stringthe title of the test suite.- Generate unique test titles by positionally injecting parameters with

 - Or generate unique test titles by injecting properties of test case object with

-- You can use
+$variable.path.to.value - You can use

-to inject the index of the test case - You cannot use
+$#to inject the index of the test case - You cannot use

-formatting except for%%
+$variablewith theprintfformatting except for%%

 - To inject nested object values use you can supply a keyPath i.e.